TWIN FALLS — Want to help solve a few mysteries? You’ll have a chance Saturday at the Twin Falls Public Library.

 Warrell said he will not release additional information.

 The building at 1222 Overland Ave., was set on fire early Jan.
 29. Firefighters putting out the fire discovered a pipe bomb across the street at an unopened restaurant tucked into the door handle.
 The bomb had a fuse that had been lit but went out.
-Both buildings are owned by businessmen Brek Pilling and his partner, Brian Tibbets.
+The restaurant and buildings are owned by businessmen Brek Pilling and his partner, Brian Tibbets.

 A Nissan pickup wanted in connection with the incidents was recovered by the sheriff’s office, which is not releasing information about where it was discovered or who owns the truck.